Why Embracing Energy’s Digital Future Means Going All-In on Cloud

 Imagine moving to a new home: Not everything fits the same way in the new house as it did in the old.
 There are consistency issues when migrating an entire on-premises database to the cloud.

 Having said that, there are also a number of data-related challenges companies must overcome.
 Migrating terabytes or even petabytes of data to the cloud is a massive undertaking because data is distributed across multiple databases and locations that complicate workflows and must be done continually during the migration process.
 Any data migration efforts also need to be done in a way that doesn’t disrupt ongoing operations.
 Furthermore, sensitive cloud data must be secured, and teams need on-demand access to test data to test applications in the cloud, rehearse the cutover process, quickly recover in the event of errors.

-Building modern data operations with a purpose-built platform allows companies to easily get data ready for cloud environments and overcome these challenges.
-While most companies start with a lift and shift to migrate their apps to the cloud, a DataOps platform has the ability to deliver masked copies of production-like data to enable extensive testing, so data teams can resolve any issues before executing the migration.
-The DataOps platform also streamlines the process in the following ways:
+An API-first data platform that automates data delivery and data compliance enables companies to easily get data ready for cloud environments and overcome these challenges.
+While most companies start with a lift and shift to migrate their apps to the cloud, a programmable data infrastructure has the ability to deliver masked copies of production-like data to enable extensive testing, so data teams can resolve any issues before executing the migration.
+The platform also streamlines the process in the following ways: